bbenchoff/bbenchoff.github.io/pages/ThinkinMachine.md

 - **G. Peter Lepage, "[Lattice QCD for Novices](https://arxiv.org/abs/hep-lat/0506036)," *Proceedings of HUGS 98*, edited by J.L.
 Goity, World Scientific (2000); arXiv:hep-lat/0506036.**
   A practical introduction to lattice QCD with working code.
 Feynman's original Connection Machine QCD program—written in a parallel Basic dialect he invented and hand-simulated—doesn't survive, but the algorithm is standard Wilson action lattice gauge theory.
 Lepage's paper provides the actual implementation.
 This is the benchmark: if my machine can run a simplified version of what Feynman was trying to do in 1985, it's not just a replica.

+- **Hermann Kopetz and Günther Grünsteidl, "TTP—A Protocol for Fault-Tolerant Real-Time Systems," IEEE Computer, 27(1), 14–23 (January 1994); first presented at FTCS-23, 1993.**
+  The foundational paper on the Time-Triggered Protocol.
+Kopetz's insight—that a global time base and predetermined schedule can eliminate arbitration entirely—is the intellectual ancestor of the TDMA scheme used here.
+TTP/C now flies on the Orion spacecraft; the same core idea (the schedule is the coordination mechanism) makes a routerless hypercube possible.

+- **Dimitri P. Bertsekas, Constantino Özveren, George D. Stamoulis, Paul Tseng, and John N. Tsitsiklis, "Optimal Communication Algorithms for Hypercubes," Journal of Parallel and Distributed Computing, 11(4), 263–275 (1991).**
+  Formalizes dimension-ordered routing for hypercubes: always traverse dimensions in a fixed order and you get deadlock-free routing for free.
+Combined with time-triggered scheduling, this is how a 12-dimensional hypercube can operate without routers or arbitration logic.

+- **Quentin F. Stout and Bruce Wagar, "Intensive Hypercube Communication: Prearranged Communication in Link-Bound Machines," Journal of Parallel and Distributed Computing, 10(2), 167–181 (1990).**
+  Develops optimal algorithms for broadcast, permutation, and matrix transpose on link-bound hypercubes where all communication links can operate simultaneously.
+Stout assumes a working network and optimizes message patterns; the TDMA scheme here operates one layer down, using scheduling to create the collision-free network his algorithms assume.

 TDMA STUFF:
 Stout 1990 - "Intensive hypercube communication: Prearranged communication in link-bound machines"